 Adding Components Guidelines

 Figure 1: Added Page

-• Greeting Page - a welcome page that your end-users see when interacting with a digital process.
-It usually contains a Static Text message that tells them what they are about to do and a Primary Button component that they can click to continue with the rest of the process.
-The Greeting Page is the first chance for end-users to experience the look and feel of your digital process.
-Other components, except for the Page and the Thank You Page, can be dragged and dropped on top of the Greeting Page.
+• Welcome Page - a greeting page your end-users see when interacting with a digital process.
+It contains a title, body text, and a button to navigate forward with the process.
+The Welcome Page is the first chance for end-users to experience the look and feel of your digital process.

 • Thank You Page - a page that appears at the end of a digital process.
-It usually contains a Static Text message that indicates to the end-user that a digital process step or the entire digital process was completed.
-Other components, except for the Main Page and the Greeting Page, can be dragged and dropped on top of the Thank You Page.
+It usually contains a title and body text that indicates to the end-user that a digital process step or the entire digital process was completed.

+Adding Components Guidelines